Is Mozambique ready to restart its LNG projects? – DW – 05/05/2023

 Escalating extremist violence

-When the jihadist activities began in 2017, the Mozambican government were slow to react.
+When the jihadist activities began in 2017, the Mozambican government was slow to react.

 The situation escalated, and it became clear that the local security forces were not capable of handling the insurgency issue without international assistance.